osrf/gazebo_tutorials/ros_roslaunch/tutorial.md

 </pre>

 This hierarchy is specially adapted for use as a Gazebo model database by means of the following folders/files:

-* '''/home/user/catkin_workspace/src''' - this is treated as the location of a Gazebo Model Database
+* **/home/user/catkin_workspace/src - this is treated as the location of a Gazebo Model Database
-* '''/MYROBOT_description''' - this directory is treated as a single Gazebo model folder
+* **/MYROBOT_description** - this directory is treated as a single Gazebo model folder
-* '''model.config''' - this is a required configuration file for Gazebo to find this model in its database
+* **model.config** - this is a required configuration file for Gazebo to find this model in its database
-* '''MYROBOT.urdf''' - this is your robot description file, also used by Rviz, MoveIt!, etc
+* **MYROBOT.urdf** - this is your robot description file, also used by Rviz, MoveIt!, etc
-* '''/meshes''' - put your .stl or .dae files in here, just as you would with regular URDFs
+* **/meshes** - put your .stl or .dae files in here, just as you would with regular URDFs

 #### model.config